Dizzy (series): Characters

 The main protagonist and player character for the series is the eponymous Dizzy, an anthropomorphic egg with big eyes, a smiley face, boxing gloves and minimal identifying features.
 Named for the way he somersaults and rolls around the screen, Dizzy's design was kept deliberately simple.
 The idea was that this allows players to project themselves onto the character, and to imagine a character beyond what could be achieved by computer graphics of the time.

 Throughout most of the series, Dizzy is joined by a cast of recurring characters, also eggs, known as the Yolkfolk, who make up his friends and family.
 Not present in the original Dizzy – The Ultimate Cartoon Adventure, the Yolkfolk are first mentioned in Treasure Island Dizzy and then appear on-screen in Fantasy World Dizzy.
 Including Dizzy, there are seven Yolkfolk in total: Dizzy, Daisy, Denzil, Dora, Dozy, Dylan, and Grand Dizzy.
 Introduced to allow for more story threads and more interesting characters, the Oliver Twins based each of them on a different character from popular culture.
 For example, Dora was modelled on Velma from Scooby-Doo and Denzil on Fonzie from Happy Days.

 Except for Dizzy himself, the most prominent member of the Yolkfolk is his girlfriend, Daisy.
 She is often a damsel in distress, with her rescue being the key motivator to the plot of several of the games.
 Indeed, when Codemasters issued Dizzy collectable cards, Daisy's card acknowledged this: "The only problem with Daisy is that she's always getting captured".
 However, she eventually appears as a second playable character in Wonderland Dizzy.

-Other than the Yolkfolk, prominent recurring characters are the evil wizard Zaks, who was the primary antagonist in several games of the series; and Dizzy's pet, Pogie, a small furry creature known as a Fluffle, who starred in the spin-off game Dreamworld Pogie.
+Other than the Yolkfolk, prominent recurring characters are the evil wizard Zaks, who was the primary antagonist in several games of the series; and Dizzy's pet, Pogie, a small furry creature known as a Fluffle, who starred in Dizzy, Prince of the Yolkfolk, Spellbound Dizzy, and the spin-off game Dreamworld Pogie.